zsuzsannamangu/JavaScript-Projects/README.md

 A basic 4 function calculator.
 Users can add, subtract, multiply and divide on a sleek web version of a calculator.

 ## Technologies used
-JavaScript, HTML5, CSS3
+_JavaScript, HTML5, CSS3_

 ## Author

-Zsuzsanna Mangu - _Feel free to contact me at zsuzsannamangu[at]gmail.com with any questions._
+Zsuzsanna Mangu - _Feel free to contact me at zsuzsannamangu[at]gmail.com with any questions.

-## Technologies Used

-_Python, Django, Tkinter, pandas, Prophet, matplotlib, plotly, NLTK, Flask, Scikit_Learn, re_

 ### License